zavolanlab/zarp-cli/docs/guides/initialization.md

-  CLI parameter; this could be a copy of an old/alternative `~/.zarp/user.yaml` file or a subset with only some of the parameters; however, the format has to strictly follow that of the default configuration file in order for the custom configuration file contents to take effect
+  CLI parameter; this could be a copy of an old/alternative `~/.zarp/user.yaml` file or a subset with only some of the parameters; however, the format has to strictly follow that of the default configuration file in order for the custom configuration file contents to take effect.
 - **Setting individual CLI arguments**
-  _ZARP-cli_ provides a range of run-specific [CLI parameters](./usage.md) that, when specified, will override the default configuration settings for a given run
+  _ZARP-cli_ provides a range of run-specific [CLI parameters](./usage.md) that, when specified, will override the default configuration settings for a given run.
-- **Setting sample-specific parameters in sample tables** _ZARP-cli_'s ability to process sample table allows setting of most sample- specific parameters via _ZARP_ sample tables
+- **Setting sample-specific parameters in sample tables**
+  _ZARP-cli_'s ability to process sample table allows setting of most sample- specific parameters via _ZARP_ sample tables.

 ???
 Note "Configuration setting precedence"